hpi-swt2-exercise/rails-exercise-16/README.md

 ### Option 2: Use a VM
 * Install [Virtualbox](https://www.virtualbox.org/manual/ch02.html) (the VM provider) and [Vagrant](https://www.vagrantup.com/docs/installation/) (to manage VMs) for your platform.
-* Download the prepared VM image and install the dependencies:
+* Run these commands in the root directory of your cloned repository to download and the prepare the VM image:

 ```
 vagrant up # download the image and start the VM